cytosm/cytosm/README.md

 This module takes the concreted Cypher queries that the PathFinder module spits out and

- * analises dependencies between Cypher variables and tracks their scope.
+ * Analyses dependencies between Cypher variables and tracks their scope.
- * creates an intermediate language representation of the query (something closer to SQL, but quite there yet).
-This is a hierarchical representation.
+ * Creates an intermediate language representation of the query (something closer to SQL, but not quite there yet).
+It is a hierarchical representation.
- * from the hierarchy created in the previous stage, it builds a sequence of nested joins and unions in SQL to represent the graph patterns indicated in Cypher.
+ * From the hierarchy created in the previous stage, it builds a sequence of nested joins and unions in SQL to represent the graph patterns indicated in Cypher.

 See [Cypher2SQL](cypher2sql/README.md)